Pediatric Physical Therapy Treatments For Children With Down Syndrome

 They may offer your child hands on training for play, movement, feeding, and positions.

-A pediatric physical therapist may also make suggestions on how your home can be as communicative and encouraging as possible for your child’s development.
+Your pediatric physical therapist may also make suggestions on how your home can be as communicative and encouraging as possible for your child’s development.

-Equipment like treadmills and balance balls are a popular tools used among pediatric physical therapists who work with children to develop their locomotive skills.
+Equipment like treadmills and balance balls are popular tools used among pediatric physical therapists who work with children to develop their locomotive skills.

 Skipping, jumping, and even dribbling a ball may also make their way into your child’s pediatric physical therapy routine.